hemxism96/NLP_lsa_word2vec/README.md

 # NLP_lsa_word2vec
-It's basic NLP examples using Latent Semantic Analysis and AG news dataset.
+It's basic NLP examples.
 The first part is nlp example using lsa and the second one is analysis AG news dataset.

 ## Prerequisites
 - Python